-- Unlike the U.S. ELD mandate, all Canadian ELDs will need to be certified by an accredited third-party that will test it against the Canadian standard.
+- Unlike the U.S. ELD mandate, all Canadian ELDs will need to be certified by an accredited third party that will test them against the Canadian standard.

 - Personal conveyance rules are different.
 Canadian regulations do not allow driving in personal conveyance beyond 75 kilometers in a day.